pnp/copilot-prompts/samples/word-write-prompt-guidance-best-practices-prompt/readme.md

 ## Summary

+Rolling out Microsoft Copilot and other Generative AI tools might be challenging.
+This prompt helps people in charge of implementations or leading departments adoption to create easily some guidance for a smoother adoption process and roll out of this technolgy.
 It provides a template prompt that users can customize by replacing variables in brackets with specific tool names, business roles, and department names.
 This helps tailor the guidance to specific use cases.

 ## Prompt💡